snsong/soCoM/README.md

 - Simulation.py: run this file for soCoM, creating a simulated environment.

+- soCoMM.py, OFFLOADM.py, Simulation-multi.py: Multiple servers senario.

 ## Required packages
 - SimPy:  https://simpy.readthedocs.io/en/latest/
 - Tensorflow 1.0

 ## How the code works
-- For the soCoM model, run the file Simulation.py.
+- For the soCoM simulation, run the file Simulation.py.

 - For changing the numbers of user equipment, change the global variable 'UN' in the file soCoM.py.